 Keeping in mind the reduction of waste being sent to landfill, another benefit of using your own compost is it reduces the need for chemical inputs such as fertilizers which reduces expenses.
 The use of chemical inputs can disrupt the soil’s organic makeup.
 Composting encourages the production of favourable bacteria and fungi that break down the organic matter, creating humus.
 Humus is produced by the decomposition of vegetables or animal matter, rich in nutrients and a key ingredient for healthy soils.

 Using compost on your macadamia farm enriches your soil, helping it retain moisture and suppressing plant diseases, pests and weeds.
 This allows efficient control of weeds on your farm.

-If you’re wanting to create and use your own compost on your macadamia farms, our True Blue compost turner can be used to ensure a good mixing of nutrients in your compost.
+If you want to create and use your own compost on your macadamia farms, our True Blue compost turner can ensure a good mixing of nutrients in your compost.
 The compost turners are designed to suit Australian conditions and can assist you in ensuring the pH levels are correct.
 However, mixing fibres and nutrients is only part of the story.
 The mix of compost must be homogenised to ensure that you have a good balance of fibre and nutrients.
 The fibre helps the soil retain nutrients and provides a good layer of structure to your topsoil.

 Benefits of spreading mulch on your Macadamia farm